ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt03_ray_traversal.md

 The first option is to use `VK_KHR_ray_tracing_pipeline`.
 This is an opaque and more driver-managed approach.
 It uses a new set of shader stages to allow users to control ray traversal.

 First, you can use a `Ray Generation` shader to define rays and set the origin and direction of each ray that you want to trace.
 As the GPU traverses the acceleration structure, it may call one of two shaders.
-If it intersects user-defined geometry it will call the `Intersection` shader.
+If it intersects user-defined geometry, it will call the `Intersection` shader.
 If it intersects non-opaque geometry, it will call an `Any-Hit` shader to decide if the hit should be considered.

 Once ray traversal is complete, one of two things can happen: If the ray does not hit anything in the scene, you call the `Miss` shader.
 A common use case of a `Miss` shader is to sample an environment map containing the sky.